smh-my-head/hades/README.md

-Note: If you know me or @henryefranks personally and have licenses for all of this software, drop one of us a message and we can pass on either a minimal working image (9.9GB), or all the proprietary files necessary (20GB).
+Note: If you know me or @henryefranks personally and have licenses for all of this software, drop one of us a message and we can pass on either a minimal working image (9.9GB, all credit to @henryefranks), or all the proprietary files necessary (20GB).
 Then have a look at [docs/fast-start.md](docs/fast-start.md) to set yourself up for starting SolidWorks quickly.

 ## Prerequisites

 #### On the host (Linux)

-Note: The ISOs should be placed in this directory.

 - QEMU (should be available in your package manager)
 - a SPICE viewer (e.g. virt-viewer).